talwrii/tide-nav.el/README.md

 # tide-nav.el
 Navigate between classes, methods and functions in a TypeScript file in [Emacs](https://www.gnu.org/software/emacs/) with the help of [tide](https://github.com/ananthakumaran/tide).

-function or class you are in, and jump around classes.
-This library provides functions to do this.
+Show which class, method or function you are in or jump around classes, methods and functions.

 ## Functions provided
 - `tide-nav-which-class` Returns the class that you are in